Can a Toilet Keep Solo Travelers Safe?

-What an odd question: can a toilet keep solo travelers safe?
+What an odd question: Can a toilet keep solo travelers safe?
 But if you have ever traveled solo, you probably understand why we’ve decided to answer this in a blog post.
 We even bet you’d have a few odd experiences in public toilets, just like we have.

 So, let’s discuss safe travel and how composting toilets can help.